chmdnv/diploma_ml/README.md

 # Credit Risk Management Model
 ## Learning Project for Skillbox ML-junior
-The project solved the problem of assessing risk of client's default, based on credit history data
+The project solved the problem of predicting risk of client's default, based on credit history data

 Used data from https://www.kaggle.com/datasets/mikhailkostin/dlfintechbki<br>
 <br>